 The Surgicon Project

-The human anatomy is the same regardless of country, culture, religion, rich or poor.
-Therefore the surgical profession should be of the same quality world wide, which is basically a question of Human Rights.
+The human anatomy is the same regardless of country, culture, religion, wealth or poverty.
+Therefore the surgical profession and quality should be the same world wide, as a part of normal Human Rights.

 – Radio interview March 31st 2016 by Joni Aldrich, USA, at W4CS Radio: ukhealthradio.com/player/?ep=8477